 You know that one coworker who takes all the credit for a group effort?
 The one who exploits your weaknesses, lies if it’s to their benefit, and constantly claims to be “the best”?
 That’s narcissism in action, and it can be extremely difficult to deal with.
 Fortunately, you can make your work life a whole lot easier if you follow these tips to cope with the narcissist in your office:

 1) Keep your distance.

 A narcissist probably isn’t the best person to collaborate with, if you can help it.
 These individuals are known to capitalize on others’ weaknesses and do whatever it takes to come out on top.
 So, if you’re able, stay as far away from this person as possible.
 Pick a different partner, ask another coworker for help, and steer clear of the narcissist.

 If you do have to work closely with the narcissist in your office, be careful of what you do and say around them.
 They are always on high alert—ready to twist and turn what you’ve said or done if it benefits them.
 For example, say they ask you how you feel about the new guy at work and you respond with, “I think they’re still getting the hang of it!”
 Instead of taking this innocent statement for what it is, they tell your new coworker that you think they’re unfit for the job.
 To avoid situations such as these, censor yourself whenever you’re in close proximity to the narcissist.

 3) Be prepared.

 Get ahead of the game by preparing for a narcissist’s attack.
-First, be emotionally prepared: breaking down after getting into a screaming match with them will only make matters worse.
+First, be emotionally prepared.
+For example, breaking down after getting into a screaming match with them will only make matters worse.
 Learn how to restrain yourself.
-Second, prepare to defend yourself professionally: if you must interact or collaborate with the narcissist, try to make sure someone else is around to witness what goes down.
+Second, prepare to defend yourself professionally.
+If you must interact or collaborate with the narcissist, try to make sure someone else is around to witness what goes down.
 That way, they can vouch for you if the narcissist tries to say you did or said something that you didn’t.